kampersanda/dyft/README.md

 ### Binary sketches

 Binary sketches should be stored in binary format, where each sketch is 64 bits of size.
-The executables provided can indicate the number of dimensions (32 or 64) to evaluate through argument `-N`.
+The executables provided by the library can indicate the number of dimensions (32 or 64) to evaluate through argument `-N`, and use the first `N` dimensions.

 You can use `src/simhash.cpp` to generate such a dataset using [Charikar’s simhash](https://doi.org/10.1145/509907.509965) algorithm.

 ### Integer sketches

 Integer sketches should be stored in [TEXMEX's bvecs format](http://corpus-texmex.irisa.fr/).
 That is, the dimension number and features for each sketch are interleaved, where the number is 4 bytes of size and each feature is 1 byte of size.
-In the same manner, the executables provided can indicate the dimension number (32 or 64) to evaluate through argument `-N`.
+In the same manner, the executables provided by the library can indicate the dimension number (32 or 64) to evaluate through argument `-N`.
 And, argument `-B` can indicate the number of lowest bits to evaluate for each feature (1 to 8).

 You can use [consistent\_weighted\_sampling](https://github.com/kampersanda/consistent_weighted_sampling) to generate such a dataset using the [GCWS](https://doi.org/10.1145/3097983.3098081) algorithm.